rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                     old_attachment_id = migrate_data.old_vol_attachment_ids[]
                     self.volume_api.attachment_delete(ctxt, old_attachment_id)

-        #*#*#  The Networking API is a bit out of the scope of this article.
-Here we are removing filters placed on the instance VIFS.
-In many instances both of these will just pass to continue, but this depends greatly on the networking API and Firewall API in use.
-Xenserver will often use NOOP firewall which will pass, and neutron will additionally pass here.
+        #*#*#  The Networking API is a bit out of the scope for this article.
+Here filters placed on the instance VIFS are removed.
+In many instances, both of these just pass to continue, but this depends greatly on the networking API and Firewall API in use.
+Xenserver will often use NOOP firewall which passes, and neutron additionally passes here.

         network_info = self.network_api.get_instance_nw_info(ctxt, instance)
         self.driver.unfilter_instance()